From this article you will learn:

-Opening Rossum CSV files
+Opening CSV files

 CSV stands for “Comma-Separated Values” and can be opened in your favorite spreadsheet tools like Microsoft Excel or Google Sheets.
 Unfortunately, each tool interprets CSV files a little separately, therefore the most reliable approach to open the file is to:

-- Confirm that character encoding “UTF-8” is selected (rather than e.g. ISO-8859-1).
+- Verify that you chose the character encoding “UTF-8” (rather than, e.g., ISO-8859-1).